 For example, have scheduled weekly check-ins rather than ad hoc ones, and always turn up.
 If two of your team members come to you with a similar problem, it’s important the response is fair and equal.
 Your people need to know what you expect from you.
-It brings a sense of stability to your team.
+It brings a sense of stability to your team with remote work.

 5. Creating A Culture Of Collaboration

 Working together as a team might sound obvious, but getting this into a rhythm, especially in a distributed team is where the real magic happens.
 This is about creating a sense of community.
 People need to have their voice heard, feel supported and be included.
 This naturally leads to increased creativity, problem-solving, upskilling, and a culture people want to be a part of.
 They will set their own tone and bring better flow if they are supported with what they need to facilitate collaboration.